 The manual safety mechanism is located above the trigger on the left side (and right if ambidextrous equipped) of the lower receiver.
-The safety can be moved to "SAFE" (bullet with an X pictograph) anytime the hammer is cocked.
+The safety can be moved to "SAFE" anytime the hammer is cocked.
 When the safety is on, it blocks the trigger.
 The safety should always be kept in "SAFE" mode when loading or unloading the firearm and should be kept in "SAFE" mode at all times unless firing the firearm.
 Firearms are in the "SAFE" position when the lever is in a horizontal position.
 (See Figures 1 & 2 below).